AlexChalk/dotfiles/upgrading.md

   * `xcode-select --install`
 2. Get Homebrew back:
   * Follow instructions here: https://brew.sh/
+3. Heroku
+  * Good instructions at these two addresses: https://devcenter.heroku.com/articles/authentication, https://devcenter.heroku.com/articles/heroku-cli
-3. ssh-agent configuration:
+4. ssh-agent configuration:
   * Good instructions can be found here: https://help.github.com/articles/connecting-to-github-with-ssh/
-4. Don't forget your env variables:
+5. Don't forget your env variables:
   * Make a copy of `.zshenv`

 ## Brew and languages
 1. Homebrew:
   * Make a note of what you're autostarting with `brew services list`
   * Do a brew bundle dump of your brew leaves and brew cask list.
+Check brew list as well (e.g. for git)
   * Then add back packages you want on new machine and `brew services start` as appropriate.
   * Keep leaves/cask backup from previous system.
 If you want to keep a new backup, maintain it alongside the old one.
   * If anything has stopped working, installing things from your old brew leaves backups is the first thing to try